Understanding the Georgian Business Visa Landscape

 Challenge 1: Invitation Letter Complications

-The Problem: Many applicants struggle to obtain properly formatted invitation letters from Georgian business partners, leading to application rejections.
+The Problem: Many applicants struggle to obtain properly formatted invitation letters from Georgian business partners, with missing or incorrect details being a frequent cause of rejection.

 The Solution: Work with your Georgian contacts to ensure invitation letters include: